geoserver/geoserver.github.io/_posts/2023-02-20-geoserver-2-22-2-released.md

 This is a stable release of the GeoServer 2.22.x series, made in conjunction with GeoTools 28.2 and GeoWebCache 1.22.1.

-This release was scheduled early to address a [sql injection](vunerability).
+This release was scheduled early to address a [security vulnerability]({% post_url 2023-02-20-ogc-filter-injection %}).
 Thanks to Jody Garnett for making this release on behalf of GeoCat Live.

 ### Security Considerations